 Research into the heredity of breast cancer is ongoing, and we’re still uncovering the dynamics of the relationship between our A sequence in the DNA which can be passed down from parent to child.
 Genes helps determine physical and functional traits for the body. and our chances of developing breast cancer.
 We do know quite a bit, however, about two specific genes that significantly increase the risk of breast cancer when harmful mutations are present.
-Not all women with these mutations will develop breast cancer, and not all breast cancers are due to these genetic mutations, but it’s certainly worth learning more about the so-called “breast cancer genes.”
+Not all women with these mutations will develop breast cancer, and not all breast cancers are due to these Inherited characteristics. mutations, but it’s certainly worth learning more about the so-called “breast cancer genes.”

 What Are The “Breast Cancer Genes?”

 BRCA1 and BRCA2 are genes that everyone has, but some people have mutations on these genes that can greatly increase the risk of breast and ovarian cancer.
 These genes are known as “A mass of cells that can be benign or malignant. suppressors,” and when they function normally, they help maintain cell growth at the appropriate rate.
 When harmful mutations are present, cells have the potential for unchecked growth, the simplest definition of breast cancer.

 BRCA1 & BRCA2 Heredity

 These mutations of BRCA1 and BRCA2 are hereditary, or passed along by a parent.
 Since we inherit two of each gene (one from each parent), that means we have two copies of BRCA1 and BRCA2.
 If a harmful mutation of one of these genes is inherited from a parent, every cell in the body will possess one mutated copy of the gene and one normal copy.
 As long as the other copy continues to function normally, breast cancer will not develop, which is why not every woman with a harmful mutation gets cancer.
 Her Anything that increases or decreases a person’s chance of developing a disease. is much higher, but it’s certainly not a guarantee of breast cancer.